jschuringa/review-scraper/README.md

 # review-scraper
-A simple api end point to get reviews for a specified grubhug restaurant page.
+A simple api end point to get reviews for a specified grubhub restaurant page.

 ## Requirements
 + Python 3.7